ibm-cloud-architecture/refarch-cloudnative-kubernetes/bluecompute-mp/README.md

 You will see a `tar` generated here.
 We placed it in the [bluecompute-mp](https://github.com/ibm-cloud-architecture/refarch-cloudnative-kubernetes/tree/microprofile/bluecompute-mp) chart repository.

-We also generated an idex file here in the same repository.
+We also generated an index file here in the same repository.

 ```
 cd ../..